Get E-Book

 Choosing Options in Node

-Raw TCP servers usually need only a few choices at startup: exact host, port, backlog when bursty accepts matter, and reusePort only when you intentionally want OS-level distribution across separate listeners.
+Most raw TCP servers need only a few choices at startup.
+Choose the exact host, port, backlog when bursty accepts are part of the workload, and reusePort only when you intentionally want OS-level distribution across separate listeners.
 Let Node's default SO_REUSEADDR behavior handle ordinary restarts.

 const server = net.createServer({